Navy Supply Corps: Pursers

 The Supply Corps emerged from the traditions of ashore naval logistics and the shipboard position of Purser, which had been in use with the Royal Navy since the 14th Century.
 The ship's Purser was primarily responsible for the handling of money and the procurement and keeping of stores and supplies.

 The Supply Corps considers as its birthday 23 February 1795, when the nation's first Purveyor of Public Supplies, Tench Francis Jr., was appointed by President George Washington.

-American Pursers served with distinction from the earliest days; Samuel Hambleton was a purser serving on Oliver Hazard Perry's flagship, the USS Lawrence, during the Battle of Lake Erie, when he volunteered to work a gun and aided in the Americans' eventual victory.
+American Pursers served with distinction from the earliest days; Samuel Hambleton was a purser officer serving on Oliver Hazard Perry's flagship, the USS Lawrence, during the Battle of Lake Erie, when he volunteered to work a gun and aided in the Americans' eventual victory.
 Hambleton was severely wounded by a cannonball that fell onto him from the rigging of the ship.

 Unlike their line counterparts, pursers originally did not hold rank.
 An 1854 Act of Congress legalized the relative rank conferred upon pursers by General Order of 27 May 1847.
 Pursers with more than twelve years' service ranked with commanders and those with less than twelve years ranked with lieutenants.